themesberg/flowbite/content/getting-started/vue.md

 ---
 layout: home
 title: Tailwind CSS Vue - Flowbite
-description: Learn how to install and set up Tailwind CSS with Flowbite for your Vue.js project and start developing modern web applications with interactive components
+description: Learn how to install and set up Tailwind CSS with Flowbite for your Vue 3 project and start developing modern web applications with interactive components
 group: getting-started
 toc: true
 requires_vue: true